kohana/minion/README.md

 *NOTE: Minion is currently in a beta state, please report any issues in the issue tracker*

-Minion is a module for running database migrations located in the kohana cascading filesystem, but it also provides a useful framework for creating cli based tasks.
+Minion is a module for running database migrations located in the Kohana cascading filesystem, but it also provides a useful framework for creating cli based tasks.

 The original "need" behind Minion was the lack of a good db migrations system, capable of selecting migrations from multiple locations (i.e. different modules).